Ankitcode99/Number-Theory/README.md

 # Number-Theory
-This repository contains various implementations of number theory
+This repository contains implementations of standard number theory problems.